WordFnd.com

 absorbate (noun) a material that has been or is capable of being absorbed

-absorptance (noun) a measure of the rate of decrease in the intensity of electromagnetic radiation (as light) as it passes through a given substance; the fraction of incident radiant energy absorbed per unit mass or thickness of an absorber Synonyms: coefficient of absorption, absorption coefficient
+absorptance (noun) a measure of the rate of decrease in the intensity of electromagnetic radiation (as light) as it passes through a given substance; the fraction of incident radiant energy absorbed per unit mass or thickness of an absorber Synonyms: absorption coefficient, coefficient of absorption

 absorptive (adjective) having power or capacity or tendency to absorb or soak up something (liquids or energy etc.) Synonyms: absorbent

-abstinence (noun) the trait of abstaining (especially from alcohol) Synonyms: abstention
+(noun) the trait of abstaining (especially from alcohol) Synonyms: abstention

 abstractive (adjective) of an abstracting nature or having the power of abstracting